TUDelft-CS4110/syllabus/README.md

 Communication
 =============
 We are using Slack!
-Use **cs4110.slack.com**.
-Sign-up with your tudelft.nl or utwente.nl email address!
+Use [cs4110.slack.com](https://cs4110.slack.com/) and sign-up with your tudelft.nl or utwente.nl email address.

 General
 =======